rtxxxpro/PaperToNotion/README.md

 	- Notion Database ID → the 32-character ID from step 3 (no braces or extra symbols).

 ## Usage
-1. Open a paper page that exposes BibTeX (ACM DL, USENIX, IEEE Xplore, arXiv, etc.), **in some sites, you need to manually click the icon that shows the BibTeX (ACM DL, USENIX)**.
+1. Open a paper page that exposes BibTeX (ACM DL, USENIX, IEEE Xplore, arXiv, etc.). **In some sites, you need to manually click the icon that shows the BibTeX (ACM DL, USENIX)**.
 2. Click the extension icon; it auto-grabs BibTeX.
 If detection fails, paste the snippet manually into the textarea.
 3. Expand **⚙️ Configure Notion & Path** on the first run and fill in:
 	- Notion API Token
 	- Notion Database ID
 	- Download subfolder (optional, e.g., `papers/2025`)
-	- Preferred property names for Title/Conference/Year/URL so the payload maps to the correct Notion columns
+	- Preferred property names for Title/Conference/Year/URL so the payload maps to the correct Notion columns The information will be remembered after filling for the first time.
 4. Press **🚀 Parse, Download, and Sync**:
 	- The extension downloads the PDF via Chrome’s download manager using the sanitized title.
 	- Status messages and Notion API responses appear in the log area at the bottom of the popup.